danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 That's been my issue with meditation all along.
 I'm open to the science, but not the pseudoscience.
 I also didn't find it easy: trying to meditate on my own usually resulted in me either zoning out or falling asleep.
 So I turned to a tech solution.

-## Meditation Apps
+## Tech Fixes?

 I wanted something simple: a gentle breathing reminder to help me focus.
 But everything I tried had problems.

 * **Guided meditation apps** often required subscriptions.
-And it just didn't feel like something I should have to pay monthly for.
+While useful, they never felt worth a recurring fee.
-* **Free versions** were full of distracting ads and usually demanded I create an account.
+* **Free versions** were full of ads and usually demanded I create an account.
+* **Distractions** Even in the health and wellness space, many apps are still designed around the attention economy: upsells, notifications, and nudges to buy extras instead of just letting you breathe.
 * **Tone** Full of vague spiritual platitudes and ambient whale sounds.
 Not my thing.
 * **Meditation podcasts** Same issue - plus ads - and often just as "out there."
 * **YouTube** Forget it.
 You sit down to meditate and end up watching cat videos for an hour.

+After a while I realized I wasn’t looking for "content" at all.
+I didn't need a guru, a playlist, or a subscription.
+I just needed a technique, something simple, concrete, and grounded in science.

+## Simple Discovery

-Then I read the book [Breath: The New Science of a Lost Art](https://www.mrjamesnestor.com/breath-book/).
-It made a strong case for a simple practice: breathing in through the nose for 5.5 seconds, and out through the nose for 5.5 seconds - just a few minutes a day could activate the parasympathetic nervous system, improve oxygen saturation, and more.
+Then I read the book [Breath: The New Science of a Lost Art](https://www.mrjamesnestor.com/breath-book/), by James Nestor.
+It made a strong case for a simple, yet effective practice: breathing in through the nose for 5.5 seconds, and out through the nose for 5.5 seconds.
+Just a few minutes a day, the author argued, could activate the parasympathetic nervous system, improve oxygen saturation, and more.

+Nestor calls this technique **Resonant (or Coherent) Breathing**.
+He describes it as:

+> A calming practice that places the heart, lungs, and circulation into a state of coherence, where the systems of the body are working at peak efficiency.
+There is no more essential technique, and none more basic.

+The instructions were straightforward:

+* Sit up straight, relax the shoulders and belly, and exhale.
+* Inhale softly for 5.5 seconds, expanding the belly as air fills the bottom of the lungs.
+* Without pausing, exhale softly for 5.5 seconds, bringing the belly in as the lungs empty.
+* Repeat at least ten times, more if possible.

 That clicked.
-But when I tried to create a custom meditation session using this technique, new problems emerged.
+Finally, here was something grounded and practical, stripped of mysticism.
+But when I tried to create a custom meditation session around this technique, new problems emerged.

 ## Breathing Math

-The technique sounded simple, but here's what happened in practice:
+The technique sounds simple, but here's what happened for me in practice:

-* **Counting 5.5 seconds** wasn't intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.
+* **Counting 5.5 seconds** wasn't intuitive, whole numbers felt easier, but stressing about the additional half second defeated the purpose.
 * **Constant counting** was distracting, pulling attention away from the feeling of the breath.
 * **Mind wandering** often led to zoning out and forgetting the pattern altogether.
-* **Knowing when to stop** required setting a timer — but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.
+* **Knowing when to stop** required setting a timer, but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.

-What was really needed was an app that could talk out loud and simply say:

-> "Breathe in" ...
-5.5 seconds "Breathe out" ...
-5.5 seconds repeat ...
-"All done."

-No bells, no ads, no login, no mystical forest energy.
-Just a steady breathing reminder, with a gentle ending instead of a startling alarm.

-## So I Built It
+After running into all these frictions, I came to the realization that I needed a bare-bones tool that would:

+guide me through 5.5-second breaths with voice prompts,

+keep me on track without me having to count, and

+end the session gently, not abruptly.

+That was it.
+Nothing more.

+Since I couldn't find it, I decided to build it.

+## Building My Own

-I opened VS Code, created a new project, and prompted my AI assistant to help build something simple and mobile-friendly - no frameworks, no accounts, no backend, just vanilla JS and CSS.
+I opened VS Code, created a new project, and asked my AI assistant to help me put together something simple and mobile-friendly.
+No frameworks, no accounts, no backend.
+Just vanilla JavaScript and CSS.
+Here’s the prompt I used:

-Here's the prompt:

 <aside class="markdown-memory-lane">
 Help me think about how I could use vanilla web tech for building the following web app, which will be deployed to github pages because it shouldn't require an application server: